irmen/prog8/docs/source/libraries.rst

 Contains a simple abstraction for the Vera's PSG (programmable sound generator) to play simple waveforms.
 It includes an interrupt routine to handle simple Attack/Release envelopes as well.
 See the examples/cx16/bdmusic.p8  program for ideas how to use it.
+Read the source of this library module for details about the API.